liloby/rokitshop/README.md

 ## Technologies Used

-RokitShop was developed with Python, Django, CSS, HTML, SQL, Amazon S3, and deployed on Heroku.
+RokitShop was developed with Python, Django, CSS, HTML, PostgresSQL, Amazon S3, and deployed on Heroku.

 ## App Preparation Tools